lessamess/Protostrap/README.md

 With just **very** basic knowledge of php it allows to make page elements reusable on different pages - useful for reusing navigation and recurring elements.

-This is, as yet, experimental. have fun but be warned.
+This is, as yet, experimental      .

+This is prototyping software and therefore lacks all security features needed for production
-_Do *not* use this in a production environment._
+### Do NOT use this in a production environment

 # Requirements
-- A local webserver with any version of PHP (Designers: Macs come shipped with one, it is situated under /Library/WebServer/Documents )
+- A local webserver with any version of PHP.
+**Mac Users with OS X Lion or older:** Macs come shipped with a webserver enabled by default, it is situated under /Library/WebServer/Documents.
+**Mac users with OS X Mountain Lion:** The default webserver has been disabled.
+Read on <a href="http://reviews.cnet.com/8301-13727_7-57481978-263/how-to-enable-web-sharing-in-os-x-mountain-lion/"> how to enable web sharing on mountain lion</a>

+As an alternative you might consider installing <a href="http://www.mamp.info/en/index.html">MAMP</a>

+**Windows Users**
+If you haven't already, get <a href="http://www.wampserver.com/en/">WAMP Server</a>.

 ## Usage
 - Download Protostrap